fuzzymfx/Term-Deposit/README.md

 Used Orange to visualize the age, duration of calls and the histogram of getting a YES

-Used a Logistic Regression ML model to figure out the precision, accuracy  of no of  YES
+Built a Logistic Regression ML model to figure out the precision, accuracy  of no of  YES